ITAP: Human Aspects of IT for the Aged Population - Program

 Kejia He, Xi Wang, Xinyue Li, P.R.
 China

-• Exploring Active Participation of Short Video Applications Among Older Users: Socio-technical and Attachment Perspective
+• Exploring Active Participation of Short Video Applications Among Older Users: Socio-technical and Attachment Perspectives

 Zhaoyi Ma, Lin Jiang, Di Ma, Ming Zhou, Wentao Wei, Xiaoyang Mao, Junchi Xu, P.R.
 China